bradcypert/httpspec/README.md

 There are some gaps in this implementation at this point (these are things I plan to address):

 1. There is not currently a way to pipe the response from a previous request into the next request.
 This is limiting as you often may need an ID from a previous request to make the next request.
-2. Currently, HTTPSpec only takes in a single file.
-I intend to also support directory paths, but this hasn't been implemented yet.
-3. Currently, everything runs serially.
+2. Currently, everything runs serially.
 The plan is to run each file in isolation against a thread pool.
 This will happen eventually, so if you start writing tests today, write them with this in mind (dont try to get fancy with sequencing of test files).
-4. Not all of the assertion types specified in the [specification](./HTTPSpec.md) are implemented yet.
+3. Not all of the assertion types specified in the [specification](./HTTPSpec.md) are implemented yet.